Rexfordd2/velox.v1/docs/spotify-setup.md

 The app requests these Spotify permissions:
 - Read currently playing track
 - Read playback state
-- Read recently played tracks
+- Control playback (play, pause, seek, volume)
+- Streaming via Web Playback SDK
-- Access user profile
+- Access user email and profile

 No data is stored permanently - only used for the current game session.